ibm-cloud-security/appid-serversdk-nodejs/README.md

 // Below configuration can be obtained from Service Credentials
 // tab in the App ID Dashboard.
 You're not required to manually provide below
-// configuration if your node.js application runs on Bluemix and is bound to the
+// configuration if your node.js application runs on IBM Cloud and is bound to the
 // App ID service instance.
 In this case App ID configuration will be obtained
 // automatically using VCAP_SERVICES environment variable.
 //